-Getting banking right as a digital nomad and remote worker can be a challenge.
+Getting banking right as a digital nomad and remote worker can be challenging.
 Traditional banking doesn’t always work for people like us who perhaps don’t have a fixed address, wouldn’t be able to simply visit a branch if there was a problem, and ideally don’t want to be spending hours on the phone to do anything.

 Most people who have spent a significant amount of the time on the road have at least one story of themselves, or a friend, needing a replacement bank card and going through hell to get one.

-Luckily banking has massively transformed in the last few years and there are now so many options for digital nomads whether you want to keep your usual bank in your home country and simply have an alternative when you’re travelling or you would like to totally migrate your banking to a more modern solution that caters to your needs.
+Luckily banking has massively transformed in the last few years, and there are now so many options for digital nomads, whether you want to keep your usual bank in your home country and simply have an alternative when you’re travelling, or you would like to totally migrate your banking to a more modern solution that caters to your needs.

 Here are the banks that we’ve either personally tried and tested or heard great things from our friends in the digital nomad community.